chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 filter by `project-devops` across Automate's dashboards and see only the ingested data that you expect.

 #### Effortless Infra Project
-To create a project that contains all Effortless Infra nodes add a Node ingest rule with a condition that uses an attribute of Chef Server and a value of "localhost".
+To create a project that contains all Effortless Infra nodes, add a node ingest rule with a condition that uses an attribute of Chef Server and a value of "localhost".

 ![](/images/docs/effortless-project-rule.png)

 The above rule matches on a node's Chef Server field, which is set to "localhost".
 This works because all Effortless Infra nodes do not have a Chef Server.
-Then, by adding a second condition that matches a specific Chef Policy Name, subgroups (i.e., nodes matching a specified policy name) of Effortless Infra nodes can be created.
+Then, by adding a second condition that matches a specific Chef Policy name, subgroups (i.e., nodes matching a specified policy name) of Effortless Infra nodes can be created.

 #### Project Policies